8 Metadata

 5. Geography Markup Language (GML): Emphasis on geographic features (roads, highways, bridges)

 6. Humanities: UF Digital Collections (UFDC) key metadata fields used for non-published items such as posters, archival materials, artists’ files, field notebooks, etc. Includes a link to a template you can download.
-See also Template No.1 from UF’s Samuel Proctor Oral History Project, Template #2, which is a more general one from the UF Humanities Archives, and the metadata required by the Qualitative Data Repository.
+See also the different Metadata Preparation Guides provided by the University of Florida Digital Collections (UFDC), the UF Humanities Archives Metadata Template, and the metadata required by the Qualitative Data Repository.

 8.4 Metadata templates